 Course (Re)Design Academy has three stages.
 Faculty can choose to participate in the Stage 2 Workshop only, or add one or both of the other stages to their Academy experience:

 - Stage 1: In our self-paced Online Preparation Modules, you identify key goals for your course (re)design, consider the types and modes of learning you want for your students, and review strategies for planning and assessing course assignments.
-For summer 2017, Stage 1 runs May 15 through June 2
+For summer 2018, Stage 1 is scheduled for May 16 through June 4.

 - Stage 2: In our face-to-face Collaborative Workshop meetings, you join 10-15 of your Mason colleagues for a set of hands-on, project-based events to (re)design a cornerstone assignment, explore opportunities and challenges for your course, and create your overall course revision plan in a collaborative, supportive environment.
-For summer 2017, Stage 2 happens on June 7th and 8th.
+For summer 2018, Stage 2 is scheduled for June 6th and 7th.

 - Stage 3: In our CRA Faculty Learning Community, you meet twice a semester during the first year of your course implementation to discuss the successes and challenges of teaching your new or renewed course with your CRA cohort, to receive peer feedback on key elements of your course, and to practice additional strategies for supporting and adapting your course goals.

-All CRA participants receive CTFE stipends for each stage of their participation.
+All CRA participants receive stipends for each stage of their participation.